-- Before each cleaning, shut down the instrument using the operating switch (→ "Fig. 9-2") and then switch it off using the main switch (→ "Fig. 9-1"). - When cleaning the instrument, wear suitable protective clothing (lab coat and gloves) to protect from reagents and potentially infectious micro-biological debris. - Liquid must not come into contact with the electrical connections or get inside the instrument or in the housing below the transport arms. - When using cleaning agents, observe the manufacturer's safety instructions and the laboratory regulations valid in the country of operation. - Dispose of spent reagents in accordance with the laboratory guidelines in force in the country of operation.

-The following applies to all instrument surfaces:

-- Wipe up spilled solvents (reagents) without delay.
+- Before each cleaning, shut down the instrument using the operating switch (→ "Fig. 9-2") and then switch it off using the main switch (→ "Fig. 9-1"). - When cleaning the instrument, wear suitable protective clothing (lab coat and gloves) to protect from reagents and potentially infectious micro-biological debris. - Liquid must not come into contact with the electrical connections or get inside the instrument or in the housing below the transport arms. - In case that the transport arm(s) must be lifted and moved, do not touch or move the transport arm(s) at the sensor/antenna area (→ "Fig. 115-6").
+For this purpose lift the metallic part of the gripper (→ "Fig. 115-1") manually and move the transport arm(s) carefully to the necessary position. - When using cleaning agents, observe the manufacturer's safety instructions and the laboratory regulations valid in the country of operation. - Dispose of spent reagents in accordance with the laboratory guidelines in force in the country of operation. - The following applies to all instrument surfaces: - Wipe up spilled solvents (reagents) without delay.
 The hood surface is only conditionally solventresistant at a longer exposure time! - Do not use any of the following for cleaning the outside surfaces of the instrument: alcohol, detergents containing alcohol (e.g. window cleaner), abrasive cleaning powders, solvents containing acetone or xylene.